Bulldozer (microarchitecture): Overview

 According to AMD, Bulldozer-based CPUs are based on GlobalFoundries' 32 nm Silicon on insulator (SOI) process technology and reuses the approach of DEC for multitasking computer performance with the arguments that it, according to press notes, "balances dedicated and shared computer resources to provide a highly compact, high units count design that is easily replicated on a chip for performance scaling."
 In other words, by eliminating some of the "redundant" elements that naturally creep into multicore designs, AMD has hoped to take better advantage of its hardware capabilities, while using less power.

 Bulldozer-based implementations built on 32nm SOI with HKMG arrived in October 2011 for both servers and desktops.
 The server segment included the dual chip (16-core) Opteron processor codenamed Interlagos (for Socket G34) and single chip (4, 6 or 8 cores) Valencia (for Socket C32), while the Zambezi (4, 6 and 8 cores) targeted desktops on Socket AM3+.

 Bulldozer is the first major redesign of AMD’s processor architecture since 2003, when the firm launched its K8 processors, and also features two 128-bit FMA-capable FPUs which can be combined into one 256-bit FPU.
 This design is accompanied by two integer clusters, each with 4 pipelines (the fetch/decode stage is shared).
 Bulldozer also introduced shared L2 cache in the new architecture.
 AMD calls this design a "Module".
 A 16-core processor design would feature eight of these "modules", but the operating system will recognize each "module" as two logical cores.

 The modular architecture consists of multithreaded shared L2 cache and FlexFPU, which uses simultaneous multithreading.
 Each physical integer core, two per module, is single threaded, in contrast with Intel's Hyperthreading, where two virtual simultaneous threads share the resources of a single physical core.

-In a retrospective review, Jeremy Laird of APC magazine commented on Bulldozer issues, noted that it was slower than outgoing Phenom II K10 design, and that the PC software ecosystem had not yet "embraced" the multi-threaded model.
-By his observation, issues caused a big loss for AMD, that the company lost over 1 billion USD in 2012, and that some industry observers were predicting the bankruptcy by mid-2015.
-The company later managed to return to profit.
-Mentioned reasons for regaining the profitability were the earlier divesting of in-house manufacturing into GlobalFoundries and then outsourcing the manufacturing to TSMC and making a new Ryzen CPU design.
+In a retrospective review, Jeremy Laird of APC magazine commented on Bulldozer issues, noted that it was slower than the outgoing Phenom II K10 design, and that the PC software ecosystem had not yet "embraced" the multi-threaded model.
+By his observation, these issues caused a substantial loss for AMD, and the company lost over 1 billion USD in 2012.
+Some industry observers were predicting the bankruptcy of AMD by mid-2015.
+The company later managed to return to profitability.
+Mentioned reasons for regaining profitability were the earlier divesting of in-house manufacturing into GlobalFoundries, the outsourcing of manufacturing to TSMC and the creation of a new Ryzen CPU design.